Get All the Dirt

 Talk about generosity . . . few blooms pack in as many petals as ranunculus.
 Fully double, with silky, almost translucent petals, these flowers are gorgeous florist favorites for obvious reasons.
 Now you can grow you own and enjoy a spring filled with made-for-cutting blooms.

 Temperature is a consideration for successfully growing ranunculus.
 These flowers prefer long cool springs, like the kind found in coastal CA and much of the Northwest.
 Ranunculus are unhappy with hot weather and high humidity.
 Sadly, ranunculus do not grow well in the weather found in the South.

 Choose a site with full sun.
 Ranunculus appreciate good light and develop weak stems when grown in shade.

 Look for a site where the soil drains well.
 Ranunculus grow well in average garden soil, and as with most bulbs, good drainage is important to help avoid bulb rot.
 Note: we do not recommend amending the soil with bone meal as it encourages pets and pests to dig up the bulbs you just planted.

 Ranunculus can be planted in the fall in areas where the ground doesn’t freeze (zones 8-11) and in the spring in any suitable region.
-Fall planting offers the advantage of blooms a few weeks earlier than bulbs are planted in the spring because the fall bulbs have settled in, grown roots and are ready to sprout sooner.
-Spring planted ranunculus can be planted after danger of frost has passed.
+Fall planting offers the advantage of blooms a few weeks earlier than bulbs are planted in the spring because the fall bulbs have settled in, grown roots and are ready to leaf out sooner.
+Spring planted ranunculus can be planted outside after danger of frost has passed.

 For spacing, place the bulbs 6 to 8 inches apart.